SpikeInterface/spikely/docs/source/overview.rst

 Workflow
 --------

-With a solid grounding in SpikeInterface_, and a grasp of spikely's Element, Parameter, and Pipeline abstractions, the last piece of the puzzle to unlocking spikely's potential is understanding its workflow and associated UI layout.
+With a solid grounding in SpikeInterface_, and a grasp of spikely's element, parameter, and pipeline abstractions, the last piece of the puzzle to unlocking spikely's potential is understanding its workflow and associated UI layout.

 .. image:: ../images/gui_annotated.png

+1. **Constructing the Pipeline** - The user constructs a pipeline in spikely by choosing the element category (e.g., *Extractors*), choosing one of the installed elements within that category (e.g., *MdaRecordingExtractor*) and then adding that element to the pipeline using the "Add Element" button.
+Individual elements added to the pipeline can be moved up, moved down, or deleted as part of pipeline construction process.
+Note, there are pipeline policies enforced by spikely related to ordering and singularity that limit certain pipeline permutations.

+2. **Configuring Element Parameters** - When an element is selected in the *Construct Pipeline* part of the UI that element's parameters are displayed in the *Configure Elements* part of the UI.

 Related projects
 -----------------